-- Hosted the Society for Academic Primary Care North Meeting 2021 where the topic was Sustainability and touched on topics such as Planetary Health in the Curriculum, the interaction between nature and health and the inclusion of green spaces within communities. - There was a medical student-led event by the Keele Obstetrics And Gynaecology Society called the 'Sustainable Period' in January 2022

-2.6.
-Is your $\underline{\text{medical school}}$ a member of a national or international planetary health or ESH organisation?

-- Yes, the medical school is a member of a national or international planetary health or ESH organisation - 0 No, the medical school is not a member of such an organisation
+- Hosted the Society for Academic Primary Care North Meeting 2021 where the topic was Sustainability and touched on topics such as Planetary Health in the Curriculum, the interaction between nature and health and the inclusion of green spaces within communities. - There was a medical student-led event by the Keele Obstetrics And Gynaecology Society called the 'Sustainable Period' in January 2022 2.6.
+Is your institution a member of a national or international planetary health or ESH/ESV organisation?
+Yes, the institution is a member of a national or international planetary health or ESH/ESV organisation.
+(1 points) No, the institution is not a member of such an organisation.
+(0 points) Score Assigned: